gdmarmerola/gdmarmerola.github.io/_posts/2017-11-28-ts-for-contextual-bandits.md

 Thompson Sampling is a very simple yet effective method to addressing the exploration-exploitation dilemma in reinforcement/online learning.
 In this series of posts, I'll introduce some applications of Thompson Sampling in simple examples, trying to show some cool visuals along the way.
 All the code can be found on my GitHub page [here](https://github.com/gdmarmerola/interactive-intro-rl).

-In this post, we expand our Multi-Armed Bandit setting such that the expected rewards parameters $\theta$ can depend on an external variable.
+In this post, we expand our Multi-Armed Bandit setting such that the expected rewards $\theta$ can depend on an external variable.
 This scenario is known as the **Contextual bandit**.

-## Problem: the Contextual Bandit
+## The Contextual Bandit

-The Contextual Bandit is just like the Multi-Armed bandit problem but now the true expect reward parameter $\theta_k$ depends on external variables.
+The Contextual Bandit is just like the Multi-Armed bandit problem but now the true expected reward parameter $\theta_k$ depends on external variables.
 Therefore, we add the notion of **context** or **state** to support our decision.

 Thus, we're going to suppose that the probabilty of reward now is of the form